kanishka688/Visa-GPT/README.md

 The system is designed to answer factual immigration questions using retrieved evidence from official U.S. government sources while conservatively abstaining when sufficient evidence is not available.

-> KK-GPT provides informational guidance only and is not legal advice.
+> VISA-GPT provides informational guidance only and is not legal advice.

 ---